Retail – Sales Metrics

 Retail managers play a vital role in the day-to-day management of the company’s operations.
 Their primary aim is to ensure that the retail sales transaction process flows smoothly from start to finish.

 - Increase gross margin levels – Gross Profit is the total sales value minus the cost of sales.
-This metric is vital to measure as the higher the gross profit numbers, the greater chance the company has of increasing its bottom line.
+This metric is vital to measure as the higher the gross profit numbers, the greater the company’s chance of increasing its bottom line.

-- Improve retail sell-through rate – The retail sell-through rate is the difference between the total stock or inventory held by the company at the beginning of a time period like a month versus the number of products sold during the timeframe.
+- Improve retail sell-through rate – The retail sell-through rate is the difference between the total inventory held by the company at the beginning of a period like a month versus the number of products sold during the same period.
 The greater the sell-through rate metric, the higher the sales, and the greater the profitability ratios.

 - Improve retail conversion rate – The retail conversion rate is the number of customers who buy products versus the number of visitors to the company’s website or their brick and mortar stores.
 Therefore, the greater the retail conversion rate, the higher the sales numbers will be.

 - Increase average customer purchase value – The average customer purchase value is also known as the customer lifetime value.
-And, it calculates the total value of the products purchased by a particular customer from the first time the customer walked into the store until the present moment.
-In other words, this metric takes the value of every sale that the customer has made into account.
+It calculates the total value of the products purchased by a customer throughout the customer’s purchasing lifetime.
+In other words, this metric includes the value of every sale that the customer has made over time.

 A retailer’s core business function is to sell merchandise in limited numbers to consumers.
 A retailer sells products to customers in individual units or in small quantities as per the consumer’s requirements.
 Consequently, the retail KPI list includes the measurement of sales and growth metrics, customer transaction metrics, inventory management metrics, and retail management objectives.
 Finally, KPI retail methodology is the best tool available to measure retail functional success.